 - Full individual, partnership, or corporate name of the motor vehicle repair business (modifier). - Residence address of the motor vehicle repair business and State of incorporation, if applicable. - A statement that the motor vehicle repair business modifies a motor vehicle to enable a person with a disability to operate, or ride as a passenger in, the motor vehicle and intends to take advantage of the exemption provided in 49 CFR 595.7. - 1.2 Each motor vehicle repair business is required to submit the information under requirement (1.1) above shall submit the information not later than 30 days after it first modifies a motor vehicle to enable a person with a disability to operate, or ride as a passenger in, the motor vehicle.
 Each motor vehicle repair business who has submitted the required information shall keep its entry current, accurate and complete, by submitting revised information no later than 30 days after the relevant changes in the business occur. - 1.3 In all cases where a company has modified a federal safety system, that could make the system inoperative, the Make Inoperative Disclosure form shall be filled out and one copy shall be given to the customer, and one retained in the vehicle file for 7 years, as stipulated by federal regulations. - 1.4 All vehicles for which the make inoperative exemption is used as a basis for compliance shall have a permanent label (see Appendix D) affixed to the driver's doorjamb that states: "This vehicle has been modified in accordance with 49 CFR 595.6 and may no longer comply with all Federal Motor Vehicle Safety Standards in effect at the time of its manufacture."
 The label shall also include the Modifiers name and street address. - 1.5 If the net result of the modifier or adaptive equipment company removing and installing equipment adds more than 220 lbs.
-(100 kg) to a vehicle, they shall notify the customer of the new load carrying capacity of the vehicle after modifications are finalized.
-This notice shall also include the statement that these calculations do or do not include the weight of the wheelchair and the new load carrying capacity shall be written on the Make Inoperative Disclosure form.
-If the wheelchair (mobility aid) is included, the weight of the wheelchair used in the calculation shall also be recorded on the Make Inoperative Disclosure form.
+(100 kg) to a vehicle, they shall notify the customer of the reduction in load carrying capacity of the vehicle after modifications are finalized.
+This notice shall also include whether or not the weight of the wheelchair is or is not included in calculating the new load carrying capacity.